The ten amazing characteristics of resilient children to ignite your resiliency

 Let’s start to behave like children

-To be more resilient, it’s important to adopt these characteristics of children.
+To generate greater employee wellness, it’s important to adopt these characteristics of children.

 That doesn’t mean we act like children in our dealings.